FREQUENTLY ASKED SKYDIVING QUESTIONS

 Visit our “Learn to Skydive” web page that explains everything you need to know about learning to skydive.

-Yes, you need to make a reservation so our Staff is ready to begin your AFF training when you arrive.
 We are available to start your AFF training on the day of your choosing.
-You will need to arrive at Skydive Sebastian during the early morning to allow time for completion of your ground school training prior to your first student skydive.
-You may join others who are starting at the same time as you but we will commence your ground school on an individual basis regardless of whether there are other students on the same day.
-All of our instructors are full-time staff available every day at the Skydiving Center and will see you through your AFF course as a team effort.
+You will need to arrive at Skydive Sebastian during the early morning to allow time for your in-person ground school review prior to your first student skydive.
+You may join other students who are going through AFF at the same time.

-Your ground school will last approximately 6 hours, varying somewhat with your abilities, and is conducted by one of our AFF rated instructors.
 You’ll be introduced to all aspects of skydiving.
 Your instructor will explain and demonstrate the equipment you will use during your student skydives and will thoroughly acquaint you with the manner in which you will utilize all your skydiving equipment including your “rig” which contains both your main and reserve canopies, your altimeter and a radio system which your AFF instructors will use to communicate canopy flight instructions while you are piloting your canopy after freefall.

-You’ll be taught all of the normal procedures for exiting the aircraft in a safe and stable manner with two AFF instructors accompanying you during your exit and throughout your freefall.
+You’ll be taught all of the normal procedures for exiting the aircraft in a safe and stable manner with two AFF instructors accompanying you during your exit and throughout freefall.
 You’ll learn the proper body position to maintain during freefall, enabling you to fly your body in a stable and confident manner.
 Your instructors will familiarize you with a number of hand signals they will use to coach you during your freefall.

 Ground school will cover all required emergency procedures and all the fundamentals of piloting your canopy for a safe and accurate landing at the drop zone.

-You will be ready for your first student skydive.
+After a practical exam, you will be ready for your first student skydive.
 The ground school experience elevates your confidence, enhances your excited anticipation of your first AFF skydive and greatly reduces any nervousness you might be feeling.
 You’ll find that the knowledge and understanding you gain from ground school has already started transforming you into a skydiver, heightening your eagerness to put your new found knowledge to the test.

-Generally speaking and weather permitting, you can complete all of the required AFF skydives in 3 to 5 days.
+Weather permitting, you can complete all of the required AFF skydives in 3 to 5 days.

 You are not required, however, to complete your AFF skydives in such a concentrated fashion unless that is your preference.
 You must, however, complete successive student skydives within 30 days following your preceding student skydive.
 The less time you allow to elapse between student skydives the more you retain from your previous jumps allowing you to progress more effectively and to better adapt mentally to your new sport.
 If more than 30 days expire between jumps you will be required to step back one level.